Food and Drug Administration, HHS.

 Start Supplemental Information

 Beginning January 1, 2015, section 582 of the FD&C Act required trading partners, upon determining that a product in their possession or control is illegitimate, to notify: (1) FDA and (2) all immediate trading partners that they have reason to believe may have received the illegitimate product, not later than 24 hours after making the determination.
 Manufacturers are additionally required under section 582(b)(4)(B)(ii)(II) of the FD&C Act to notify FDA and any immediate trading partners that the manufacturer has reason to believe may possess a product manufactured by (or purported to be manufactured by) the manufacturer, not later than 24 hours after the manufacturer determines or is notified by FDA or a trading partner that there is a high risk that a product is illegitimate.
-Section III.C of this guidance, entitled “For Manufacturers: High Risk of Illegitimacy Notification” and highlighted in grey, describes notifications related to products that pose a high risk of illegitimacy, and is marked “for comment purposes only” to provide an opportunity for comment before it is finalized.
 The guidance also addresses how trading partners should notify FDA using Form FDA 3911.
 In addition, in accordance with section 582(h)(2) of the FD&C Act, the guidance sets forth the process by which trading partners must terminate the notifications using Form FDA 3911, in consultation with FDA, regarding illegitimate product and, for a manufacturer, a product with a high risk of illegitimacy, under section 582(b)(4)(B), (c)(4)(B), (d)(4)(B), and (e)(4)(B) of the FD&C Act.

 This guidance is being issued consistent with FDA's good guidance practices regulation (21 CFR 10.115).
 The guidance represents the current thinking of FDA on “Drug Supply Chain Security Act Implementation: Identification of Suspect Product and Notification.”
 It does not establish any rights for any person and, with the exception of section IV.B, is not binding on FDA or the public.
 You can use an alternative approach if it satisfies the requirements of the applicable statutes and regulations.

-Persons with access to the Internet may obtain the guidance at http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, http://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, or https://www.regulations.gov.
+Persons with access to the internet may obtain the guidance at https://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, https://www.fda.gov/BiologicsBloodVaccines/GuidanceComplianceRegulatoryInformation/Guidances/default.htm, or https://www.regulations.gov.